jflude/lancaster/README.md

 Storages are arrays of records, each having an identifier, contained within a regular file on disk, such as "/tmp/my-file", or a POSIX shared memory segment, which is specified with a URI-like prefix of shm, eg. "shm:/my-segment".
-Storages can persist across runs (although the storages created by the test programs do not).
+Storages can persist across runs.

 A "change queue" is an optional section of a storage used as a circular buffer containing the identifiers of records recently modified.
 The capacity of a